6 Equulei

-6 Equulei is a probable (95% chance) astrometric binary star system in the northern constellation of Equuleus, located 440 light years away.
+6 Equulei, also named Protome, is a probable (95% chance) astrometric binary star system in the northern constellation of Equuleus, located 440 light years away.
 It is barely visible to the naked eye as a dim, white-hued star with an apparent visual magnitude of 6.07.
 The system is moving further away from the Earth with a heliocentric radial velocity of +6.9 km/s.
 It forms a wide optical double with γ Equulei, at an angular separation of 336 arcseconds in 2011.

 The visible component is an Ap star with a stellar classification of A2Vs, matching the evolutionary state of an A-type main sequence star while displaying "sharp" absorption lines.
 It is an estimated 460 million years old with a projected rotational velocity of 65 km/s.
 The star has 2.4 times the mass of the Sun and around 2.7 times the Sun's radius.
 It is radiating 49 times the luminosity of the Sun from its photosphere at an effective temperature of 9,339 K.

+Protome, the Bust (of a horse), was the ancient Greek name of the constellation Equuleus.
+The IAU Working Group on Star Names adopted the name Protome for this star on 16 July 2026.